High-achieving women often encounter a frustrating paradox: their success can feel like a roadblock to finding love.

 On average:

-Men value most youth and attractiveness (genes) while women value most attractiveness, social status, and resources.
+Men value most youth and attractiveness (genes) while women include social status, and resources.

-That’s a very high-level generalization, of course, but it’s been confirmed by research over and over again (Regan et al., 2000 as an example).
+That’s a generalization, of course, but research confirms it over and over (Regan et al., 2000 as an example).

 The average age difference between heterosexual couples tends to be above 5 years in developing countries and around 2-3 years in developed countries (Zhang, 2007).